20 Apr How to Frenzel

 For most freedivers, beginners and elite athletes alike, what stops them from diving deeper or feeling better and more comfortable on their dives is their ability to equalise their ears.
+That is why it is so important to learn how to frenzel!

 For most freedivers, beginners and elite athletes alike, what stops them from diving deeper or feeling better and more comfortable on their dives is their ability to equalise their ears.
 Often when we see talented divers what we’re really seeing is talented equalisers.
 It seems like some of us get lucky with this and some of us don’t but as long as you have a healthy middle ear and airways then anyone can learn how to equalise.
 The real issue comes from the fact that equalising your ears is not really a natural or common bodily function, because except when we’re diving we so rarely need to equalise in life.
 So the coordination involved equalising can be slightly tricky for some to pick up but we’re going to go through it step by step here and in particular how to Frenzel equalise.